-Publication of “I Never Will Forget” was co-sponsored in 2014 by UF Center for Women’s Studies and Gender Research, Center for Undergraduate Research, Center for Humanities and the Public Sphere, Department of History, Milbauer Program in Southern History, African American Studies Program, Phi Alpha Theta chapter, and George A. Smathers Libraries.
+Publication of “I Never Will Forget” (PDF) was co-sponsored in 2014 by UF Center for Women’s Studies and Gender Research, Center for Undergraduate Research, Center for Humanities and the Public Sphere, Department of History, Milbauer Program in Southern History, African American Studies Program, Phi Alpha Theta chapter, and George A. Smathers Libraries.
 George A. Smathers Libraries sponsored a mini-grant for MFP from 2013 – 2014, which enabled SPOHP to transcribe 100+ interviews for the reunion book and online archive, and was recognized by the Oral History Association with the Elizabeth B. Mason Award in October 2015.

 Annual Sponsors and Community Partnerships

 The Mississippi Freedom Project and research trip is sponsored by George A. Smathers Libraries, Mr. William De Grove, Center for the Humanities and the Public Sphere, UF African American Studies program, UF College of Liberal Arts and Sciences, UF Office of Research, The Sunflower County Civil Rights Organization & The Sam Block Civil Rights Organization.